-How will students based outside the U.S. who cannot receive a vaccine authorized by the FDA fulfill the requirement?
+How can students based outside the U.S. who cannot receive a vaccine authorized by the FDA fulfill the requirement?

 We recognize that students outside the United States may only be able to obtain vaccines that have been authorized by the World Health Organization (WHO) but not the FDA.
 Following the guidelines of the U.S. Centers for Disease Control and Prevention (CDC), FDU recognizes vaccines authorized for use by the WHO.
 Accordingly, international students who receive any of the FDA- or WHO-authorized vaccines meet the FDU requirement.